Myra Molloy

-Background
+Early life, education, and personal life

 Molloy was born and raised in Bangkok, Thailand to a Thai mother and an American father.
 She has a younger sister, Nina.
 From an early age, Molloy made frequent trips to New York City.
 She was fascinated by The Phantom of the Opera, on more than one occasion standing through the entire performance with her $26 standing-room ticket.
 She still tries to attend every musical that she possibly can.

 Molloy started playing violin when she was 5, later switching to the viola.
 She was a member of her school orchestra, as well as senior and chamber choirs.
 Molloy was the first vocal scholar at Shrewsbury International School Bangkok at age 9.

+Beyond acting, Molloy is a professional music producer and engineer.
+A graduate of Berklee College of Music, she frequently contributes to the creative and musical direction of her international film and television projects.
+Molloy graduated summa cum laude from Berklee College of Music in Boston Massachusetts, majoring in singing and songwriting.
+She was a merit scholarship student.